 Enoki (Flammulina velutipes) Popular in Japan and China, this species is grown in the presence of high carbon dioxide levels and low light to produce the typical form pictured here, with elongated stems and small caps.
 Fruits at very low temperatures, making it ideal for growing during the winter months.

 ABM (Agaricus blazii) A.K.A.
 Almond portobello.
 A strain developed from a species found in Brazil, this mushroom shows promise as the premiere immune system stimulant and cancer fighting fungus.
 Can be grown for medicine on grain or fruited outdoors in summer.
 Truely a one of a kind, amazing almond flavored Agaric.
+We have recently fruited this species in bags.
+Our strain is quite vigorous.

 Lions Mane (Hericium erinaceus) A.K.A.
 Hedgehog fungus.
 Easy to fruit on buried logs or stumps.
 Or try one of our ready to fruit bags of Lion's Mane; Has a delicate flavor and texture reminiscent of crab meat.
 Contains novel chemicals that have been shown to stimulate nerve regrowth, making it an important medicine for those with nerve damage.
+We offer several strains of this species.